Last Updated on September 15, 2022

 Where To Find The Flowers You’ll Need

 Pricing should be pretty similar on each of these sites.
-Just choose one that sells the quantity that’s the closest to the number of stems you need.
+Just choose one that sells the quantity closest to the number of stems you need.

 Otherwise, order them from your local florist.
 You might pay a little more, but you typically won’t have as much waste.

 When we work with bear grass at our shop, we order it painted in the color we want.
-Unless we’re just doing an arrangement or two, we avoid spray painting as much as possible.
+We avoid spray painting as much as possible unless we’re just doing an arrangement or two.

 When you order bear grass, you’ll have to ask about getting it painted.
 It will cost more, but trust me, it’s worth it!